Behavioural

 • Publications

-Lecturer Behavioural Ecology Group
+PhD candidate Behavioural Ecology Group

 Elke Molenaar

 Graduated as a biologist and passionate about all of nature, I must admit that I do have a predilection for one specific class of vertebrates: birds.
-For years now, I have been (more than) an enthusiast about those with feathers.
-Following from this interest, I have been involved in projects that studied birds’ flight initiation distances, migratory pathways and stopover behavior, and the effects of pesticide use on different aspects of bird ecology.
+For years now, I have been an enthusiast about those with feathers.
+Following from this interest, I have been involved in projects that studied birds’ flight initiation distances, migratory pathways and stopover behaviour, and the effects of pesticide use on different aspects of bird ecology.

 Contact Elke